Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 What about Southeast Asia?

+The deadlines to furnish Transfer Pricing documentation with the Thailand Revenue Department is relatively more relaxed in comparison to many Southeast Asian nations.
 The Philippines, Malaysia, and Vietnam, for example, give companies just 14-15 days, with a possible 15-day extension (not necessarily), making it next to impossible to get Transfer Pricing documentation in order.
 For Indonesia, that’s seven days upon request or 30 days in case of tax audits.

 Which companies will be affected?